How To Grow Habanero Peppers

 Most growers want a simple answer when it comes to soil type.
 While typical potting mix will work fine for most growers (Miracle-Gro or similar), we recommend using two soils when growing from seed.

-One soil is used for starting the seeds inside, and another for transplanting into pots or to the outdoors.
+One soil is used for starting the seeds inside, and another for the rest of the plant’s life outdoors.
 These two types of soil differ in both nutrient content and texture/aeration qualities.
-Both are also abundantly available at home gardening stores.
+Both are also widely available at home gardening stores.

 Soil For Starting Seeds